 How to Prepare the Pan for Baking

-I especially like lining loaf pans for making pumpkin bread.
+- I especially like lining loaf pans for making pumpkin bread and other loaf bread recipes.

-Bake the brownies in a preheated 350 degree oven for 30 minutes or until a toothpick inserted into the center of the brownies comes out clean.
+- Bake the brownies in a preheated 350°F degree oven for 30 minutes or until a toothpick inserted into the center of the brownies comes out clean.

 When I was first married and started baking, I always had a problem slicing brownies.
 Probably because I was impatient and started slicing as soon I pulled the brownies out of the oven.